jmebia/jmebia.github.io/docs/cv.md

 Bachelor of Science in Computer Science / Adamson University `2014 - 2018 `

-- `Undergraduate Thesis:` Influencing Game Dynamics in A Roguelike Game Through Procedural Content Generation Using Genetic Algorithm
+- `Published Thesis:` Influencing Game Dynamics in A Roguelike Game Through Procedural Content Generation Using Genetic Algorithm

 ---